+We caution against the use of our own investment facilities to fund product development.
 The best use of TIMIA Capital’s products is to directly fund marketing expenditure.
-We often caution against using our capital to fund product development.
-Funding product development costs with very short-term MRR loans is even more ill-suited.
+Funding product development costs with short-term MRR loans is risky and unsustainable.

 Why Does This Matter?

-If a company converted 50% of its MRR contracts to cash with an MRR to ARR loan to fund three months of cash burn, where is the funding for the rest of the year coming from?
+If a company converted 50% of its MRR contracts to cash with an MRR to ARR loan and spent that capital on three months-worth of cash burn, where will the funding for the rest of the year come from?

 Success with MRR to ARR loans is dependent on several major factors: